anais-f/42_ft_transcendence/services/pong-server/app/game/gameManager.md

 | Player ID | Game code | Currently active game |

 > [!NOTE]
-> A player can have at most ONE active game at a time.
+> A player can have at most ONE game at a time.

 ---